nnoel2626/e15/wirelessMics/README.md

 + Adding four feature tests to test login, redirectIfNotLoginTest.
 + Create Form has both browser and sever validation.
 + Edit Form has browser validation.
++ CRUD functionality at the back-end of the application where Admin Users can manage all resources
-+ Create TableSeeders to seed microphones, tags, microphone_tag, users, roles, role_user tables and locations tables
++ TableSeeders to seed microphones, tags, microphone_tag, users, roles, role_user tables and locations tables
 + implemented delete confirmation form.
 + implement pagination feature to both location and microphone list.